House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 SINLAND Microfiber Car Drying Towel

-SINLAND’s Microfiber Car Drying Towel has two sides, one with coarser fibers for cleaning and drying broad surfaces, and one with finer fibers for getting the details.
-We liked the feeling of using them, and they’ll absolutely leave the advertised streak-free and scratch-free finish.
+SINLAND’s Microfiber Car Drying Towel has two sides: one with coarser fibers for cleaning and drying broad surfaces and one with finer fibers for getting the details.
+We liked the feeling of using them, and they’ll leave the advertised streak-free and scratch-free finish.

-They’re small, though.
-Really small.
-At 16 inches to a side, you’re paying way more per square inch than you should be.
-Also, while these towels might leave your car free from scratches and swirls, they won’t leave it free of lint – in fact, they’ll shed all over it.
+They’re small, however.
+At 16 inches, you’re paying way more per square inch than you should be.
+Also, while these towels might leave your car free from scratches and swirls, they won’t leave it free of lint; they’ll shed all over it.

-We could forgive all that if cleaning didn’t take so much work, but these towels require more elbow grease than any other we’ve tried so far.
-We suspect they’re not car drying towels at all, but applicator towels being marketed as drying towels.
+We could forgive that if cleaning didn’t take so much work, but these towels require more elbow grease than any other we’ve tried.
+We suspect they’re not car-drying towels but applicator towels marketed as drying towels.

 Pros